tfpf/mersenne-twister/README.md

   https://github.com/cslarsen/mersenne-twister, 2017.

 # Mersenne Twister (MT19937): Pseudorandom Number Generators
-This package provides high-performance 32- and 64-bit global-state (non-reentrant) and reentrant uniform pseudorandom number generators and some utility functions for C and C++.
+This package provides high-performance 32- and 64-bit global-state (non-reentrant) and thread-safe (reentrant) uniform pseudorandom number generators and some utility functions for C and C++.
 These are intended as replacements for the `rand` family of functions of the C standard library.
 A Python API for these functions is also provided.

 The behaviour of this implementation matches the required behaviour of an MT19937 implementation as set down by the C++ standard.
 However, it is faster than GCC's and Clang's implementations.
 In theory, its speed is on par with that of C.